MateoCukovic/line-it/README.md

 # line-it
-Mobile game inspired by graph theory, spinoff of a Japanese game called Hashiwokakero (eng.
-Bridges)
+Mobile game inspired by graph theory based on a Japanese game called Hashiwokakero (eng.
+Bridges).
+Used a custom simple generation algorithm and DFS for validating the solution when the user connects all the nodes.

 <h3>OBJECTIVE</h3>
 <ul>